dotnet/docs/docs/core/project-sdk/msbuild-props-desktop.md

 - [UseWindowsForms](#usewindowsforms)

-For more information about standard .NET SDK project properties, see [MSBuild reference for .NET SDK projects](msbuild-props.md).
+For information about non-WinForms-specific project properties, see [MSBuild reference for .NET SDK projects](msbuild-props.md).

 ### UseWindowsForms